Disorder-induced damping of spin excitations in Cr-doped BaFe$_2$As$_2$

 In iron-based superconductors (FeSCs) \citep{fernandes_iron_2022}, chemical substitutions often induce the suppression of the antiferromagnetic (AFM) ordered phase and the emergence of high-temperature superconductivity (HTSC) \citep{ni_phase_2009,sefat_superconductivity_2008,li_superconductivity_2009,chu_determination_2009,jiang_superconductivity_2009,saha_superconductivity_2010,rotter_superconductivity_2008}.
 While these effects are typically attributed to charge doping or chemical pressure \cite{canfield_feas-based_2010}, the role of disorder, an inevitable consequence of substitution, remains unclear.
 Early scenarios for the physics of FeSCs proposed that disorder could be the driving mechanism behind the observed $x$ vs. $T$ phase diagrams \citep{wadati_where_2010,berlijn_transition-metal_2012} but subsequent approaches favored charge doping and chemical pressure effects \cite{fernandes_low-energy_2016,chubukov_pairing_2012}.

 The parent compound BaFe$_2$As$_2$ exhibits a stripe-type AFM transition at $T_{\text{N}} \approx 134$ K, accompanied by a tetragonal-to-orthorhombic structural transition \citep{rotter_spin-density-wave_2008,kim_character_2011}.
 Substitutions suppressing these transitions may or may not induce superconductivity (SC).
-For instance, Mn substitution (MnBFA) introduces minimal charge doping \citep{cantarino_incoherent_2023,suzuki_absence_2013,texier_mn_2012}, and some attention was devoted to the effect of disorder acting as the main tuning nob in this phase diagram \citep{fernandes_suppression_2013,gastiasoro_enhancement_2014, inosov_possible_2013,tucker_competition_2012}.
+For instance, Mn substitution (MnBFA) introduces minimal charge doping, mostly affecting the electron pockets \citep{cantarino_incoherent_2023,suzuki_absence_2013,texier_mn_2012}, and some attention was devoted to the effect of disorder acting as the main tuning knob in this phase diagram \citep{fernandes_suppression_2013,gastiasoro_enhancement_2014, inosov_possible_2013,tucker_competition_2012}.
 In contrast, Cr substitution (CrBFA) acts as a hole dopant \citep{2024_cantarino_CrBFA}, but the evolution of $T_{\text{N}}$ in CrBFA and MnBFA follows a similar trend as a function of $x$, with no emergence of SC for both substitutions.
 Therefore, charge doping alone cannot explain their phase diagrams.